 Which is the cheapest Caribbean real estate market?

-You can find affordable properties across the entire Caribbean region.
+You can find affordable Caribbean real estate across the entire region.
 Property in Dominican Republic is the perfect investment for those looking for a affordable vacation home.
 Dominica has a cheap property market with a low minimum investment requirement of $200,000 to obtain citizenship.

 Is real estate in the Caribbean islands a good investment?